WebServiceEngineeringSpring2024/matchmakr/docs/user-stories.md

 So that
 I can be matched with players who want to play the same thing I do

+As a user

+I want to be able to mute people in the matchmaking lobby

+to avoid toxic or vulgar communications with those people.

+As a user

+I want to be notified in real time of players inviting me to lobby

+so that I can join the lobby and find a game with them.

 # Remove friend
 As an
 authenticated user with friends